IBM/kone/README.md

 ## Configuration via `.ko.yaml`

-While `ko` aims to have zero configuration, there are certain scenarios where you will want to override `kone`'s default behavior.
+While `kone` aims to have zero configuration, there are certain scenarios where you will want to override `kone`'s default behavior.
 This is done via `.ko.yaml`.

 `.ko.yaml` is put into the directory from which `kone` will be invoked.
 One can